Metehan120/Oxidalloc/README.md

 Oxidalloc is a high-performance allocator written entirely in Rust.
 It is designed to be ABI-compatible with glibc's malloc family and verified to run system-wide across a full Linux desktop environment.

 ## Tested on Fedora
+## IMPORTANT: Dynamic Pressure Awareness added to the Trim.
 ## IMPORTANT: New update may add More Compatibility but also May Break some of them, please report any issues you encounter.
+(This is update before Dynamic Pressure)

 ## Features